emfegodi/Sprint1/be_java_hisp_w25_g9/README.md

 # \#SocialMeli

 This repository contains the code for the Social MELI project.
-It contains a backend project, with:
+It contains:

 - [A UML diagram.](src/main/resources/Sprint1Grupo9.drawio.png)
 - [A Postman collection.](src/main/resources/Social_MELI_-_Sprint_1.postman_collection.json)